chrisbouchard/discord-fate-bot/README.md

 ## Commands

-Once this bot is invited to a server, it will listen in text channels for commands and reply.
+Once Discord Fate Bot is invited to a server, it will listen in text channels for commands and reply.
 All commands start with `!`.

 ### `!roll`